 In pension age, older women face a gender pension gap of 38% (European Commission, Pension Adequacy Report 2018) relative to men.
 This exposes them to higher risks of poverty and social exclusion in old age.
 In the age group 75+, older women face a risk of poverty and social exclusion of 23% vs 15% for older men, while the risk-of-poverty gap is only of 2% between men and women for the total population.

-Projections into the future lead to mitigated results
+Future projections lead to mitigated results

 While the labour market situation of women is slowly improving, which will have a positive impact on their pensions, the strengthening of the link between pension contributions and benefits and increasing reliance on private pensions is going to disadvantage women, who pay lower and less numerous contributions to the pension system.
 The reason for this are persisting gender pay, care and employment gap, as well as gender segregation in the labour market.